-The American Lawyer selected three of Alan's jury verdicts in the last 10 years for its Verdict Search annual listing of top jury verdicts.
-This includes the famed defense jury win in Barry Fiala, Inc. v.
+The American Lawyer selected three of Alan's jury verdicts in the last 12 years for its Verdict Search annual listing of top jury verdicts.
+This includes the famed defense jury trial win in Barry Fiala, Inc. v.
 Stored Value Systems in the Western District of Tennessee, which protected the gift card systems of over 300 retailers.
 Of the Verdict Search top defense wins that year, this case was the only one that involved intellectual property.

 As a result of these and other cases, Alan has led litigation in federal courts in Arkansas, California, Connecticut, Delaware, District of Columbia, Florida, Illinois, Maryland, Massachusetts, Minnesota, Mississippi, Missouri, New Jersey, New York, Oklahoma, Pennsylvania, Tennessee, Texas, Vermont, Virginia, Washington, West Virginia and Wisconsin, as well as multiple state courts.